 When I arrived in Seattle in October 2016, it intrigued me right away that one generally does not hear people speaking about Polish women anywhere.

-I didn’t know who the women were whose road eventually led to the Emerald City.
+I didn’t know who the women whose road eventually led to the Emerald City were.

-It took me some time to realize that I cannot sit and wait until the day that someone proves to me that there is much more to Polish women in Seattle.
+It took me some time to realize that I cannot sit and wait untill someone proves to me that there is much more to Polish women in Seattle.
 These are not simply women who came to Seattle following their husbands’ careers and cannot find themselves a seat at the table in their new reality.

 What are Polish women in Seattle like?